ysmei97/ysmei97.github.io/_pages/about.md

 My name is Yongsheng Mei, and I am an Applied Scientist at <a href="https://www.amazon.science/author/yongsheng-mei">Amazon</a>.
 I earned my Ph.D. in 2024 from <a href="https://www.gwu.edu/">The George Washington University</a>, advised by <a href="https://www2.seas.gwu.edu/~tlan/">Prof. Tian Lan</a>.
 My doctoral research focused on Bayesian optimization, reinforcement learning, and foundation models.
 Prior to that, I received my Bachelor's degree in Automation Engineering in 2019 from <a href="https://english.hust.edu.cn/">Huazhong University of Science and Technology</a>.

+Feel free to [contact me](mailto:ysmei97@gmail.com) if you want to collaborate on research projects or other opportunities.
+Thank you!

 Representative Papers
 ======
 1. **Yongsheng Mei**, Mahdi Imani, and Tian Lan, *Bayesian Optimization through Gaussian Cox Process Models for Spatio-temporal Data*, International Conference on Learning Representations (ICLR), May 2024. [[PDF](https://ysmei97.github.io/files/papers/BO_GCP.pdf)][[BibTeX](http://ysmei97.github.io/files/bib/gcpbo.txt)]